callius/target-kt/README.md

 ## Roadmap

-1. Add generated ModelRequiredField enum and update Buildable signature.
-Add validation function to params taking optional parameters for true cumulative validation.
+1. Add generated ModelRequiredField enum and update `Buildable` signature.
+Add validation function to ModelParams taking `Option` parameters for true cumulative validation.
 2. Clean up `ModelTemplate` and other annotations for a more intuitive experience.
 3. Add a configuration property to define the generated timestamp implementation type (currently `java.time.Instant`) and support `kotlinx.datetime.Instant` as the new default.